RGarciaLago/MGL_Core_Setnames/README.md

 ### MGL Cores for enhanced options
 These are MGL files with a `<setname>` for cores that support options to push the system past original hardware.
 * Game Boy Advance (Enhanced)
-* NeoGeoCD - *uses a [custom fork of the Neo Geo core](https://github.com/paulb-nl/NeoGeo_MiSTer/tree/neocd/releases), see mgl file for where you should place the rbf to avoid duplicate core names.*
 * PlayStation (Enhanced)
 * PSX_2XCPU - *uses a [custom fork of the PSX core](https://github.com/RobertPeip/PSX_MiSTer/tree/main/releases), see mgl file for where you should place the rbf to avoid duplicate core names.*
 * SNES (Enhanced)